 Providing an offline experience by default

 If your app doesn't require much data, then cache that data by default.
 Users can become increasingly frustrated if they can only access their data with a network connection.
 Try to make the experience as stable as possible.
 An unstable connection will make your app feel untrustworthy, where an app that lessens the impact of a network failure will feel magical to the user.

 News sites could benefit from auto downloading and saving the latest news content of the day so a user could read today's news without a connection, perhaps downloading the text without the article images.
-Also adapt with the user's behaviour so if the sports section is what they typically view, perhaps make this the priority data that is downloaded.
+Also adapt with the user's behavior so if the sports section is what they typically view, perhaps make this the priority data that is downloaded.